ThemeFuse/Brizy/README.md

 ## Changelog

+### 1.0.7 - 2018-05-30 ###
+* New: Made the editor translatable
+* New: Add 3 new svg icons for wp shortcodes
+* Improved: Image element drag resizer now works better
+* Improved: Added the possibility to enable/disable logs
+* Fixed: Video element autoplay
+* Fixed: Vertical align for row and column elements
+* Fixed: Some issues with text element and undo / redo
+* Fixed: Other minor bugs
+* Fixed: Force all posts to be compiled on next view if the globals has been updated
+* Fixed: Removed autoformat for wordpress content

 ### 1.0.6 - 2018-05-24 ###
 * New: Disabled all platform api calls
 * New: Added resizing via drag for Section paddings